evanlucas/learnyoumongo/exercises/connect/problem.md

 To start mongo on port 27017, run `mongod --port 27017 --dbpath=./data`.

-Then, in another terminal, run `npm install mongodb` if necessary then running with `sudo`.
+Then, in another terminal, run `npm install mongodb`.

 Then, run `learnyoumongo verify`.